-- Secure File Transfer ("SFT"); or - Secure email to lossmanagement@essent.us. - We also have two alternatives to the MILAR submission process: - We can receive reporting of forbearance and modifications via Essent's Loss Management Online.
-Select "Forbearance" in the Servicer's Next Action column.
-For modifications, upload the Notice of Completed Loan Modification form, or - We may also accept custom reporting by spreadsheet by: - Secure email to LoanModRequest@essent.us; or - Secure mail drop
+- Secure File Transfer ("SFT"); or - Secure email to lossmanagement@essent.us. - We also have two alternatives to the MILAR submission process: - We can receive reporting of forbearance, modifications and payment deferrals via Essent's Loss Management Online.
+Make your selection under Workout Type. - · We may also accept custom reporting by spreadsheet by: - Secure email to LoanModRequest@essent.us; or - Secure mail drop